November 2017: Kezza Ann has just posted this on facebook:

-I was so excited a few years ago to be invited to lead my first course at Sharon Black and Alex Duncan’s stunning retreat centre in the wild Cevennes mountains of southern France.
-2017 is now the 5th year of that course, ‘Writing the Bright Moment’.
+I was so excited to be invited in 2012 to lead my first course at Sharon Black and Alex Duncan’s stunning retreat centre in the wild Cévennes mountains of southern France.

 Remote and lush, the mountains are home to sheep and goats with bells, cheesemakers and beekeepers, the Cevennol ‘oignon doux’, wild mushrooms, wild herbs and sweet chestnut trees (the main source of flour here in the past), eagles, boar and bee-eaters.
 Close by is one of the main attractions of the week*: a waterfall pool, clear and deep – a perfect opportunity for skiving off, and stripping off, too. *Another is the wonderful organic vegetarian food.

 poetry, prose and nature-writing

 Accommodation with all delicious food, and wine, in a shared room for 7 nights €580